Sue Rushforth

 Description

-We focus on the breath – singing from the core and the heart, complementing yoga practice – but with no experience necessary.
 We meet in a circle but with freedom to get up and move around when we feel like it.

 We introduce harmony and improvisation and simply go with the flow, exploring a variety of short songs, chants, mantras and rounds – inspired by cultures worldwide, including our own.